-Goodland got walloped in Hurricane Irma, and there are plenty of roof repairs still visible.
-(This is true for Marco Island too.)
+Goodland got walloped in Hurricane Irma, and it still shows.

 But the big draw in Goodland – a couple of waterfront seafood shacks with live music on weekends – were back in business for the winter season and continue to pack in visitors.
 (Several other Goodland restaurants failed to reopen after the storm.)

 Goodland is essentially a small cluster of houses and trailers around a cove and marina lined with a few outdoor, very casual fish shacks.
 Many people come to Goodland as an outing by boat or motorcycle.

 A live band plays on Saturdays and Sundays in a spot along the cove where no matter where you are outdoors, you are likely to benefit from it.
 The restaurants and music and general tiki-bar party atmosphere draws a huge crowd.
 Cars are parked all over, some two blocks away and one restaurant has a worker directing traffic.

 We dined at the Little Bar, which is the restaurant given the highest ratings in Goodland by users of both Yelp and TripAdvisor.
 It’s not cheap, but the food was excellent.
 We recommend everything we tried –the fresh blackened grouper sandwich ($19.50, though it is market priced), the crab cakes ($18.95) and the smoked fish dip ($6.95.)

 Little Bar has live music inside on weekends and offers indoor air conditioned dining too as well as many waterfront tables under umbrellas.